The Division of Psychoanalysis of the New York State Psychological Association invites you to our

 Todd Essig, PhD

 Join us for an evening of conversation, collegiality, and dinner.
 Our speaker, Todd Essig will present new, developing ideas to spark what we hope will be a lively conversation.
-Seating is limited, reserved your spot early.
+Seating is limited, reserved your spot today.

 Here, there, anywhere: How do relationships change, especially in psychotherapy, when bodies are not together?